AI-first/24-AIs-of-Christmas/README.md

 Low key.
 Learn something new, so don't bring your pre-built prototype.

-We start with collecting ideas that could profit from a AI solution.
+We start the day with collecting ideas that could profit from a AI solution.
 Then split into small teams and get working.
 At the end of the day live demos only, no slideware.

 # Data, data, data